Lana del Rey published his first book of poetry in September

-The print edition of the book and physical copies of CDs will not appear on the market until the end of the year, but supporters of Lana del Rey, will be able to hear his poems in audio, beginning July 28, via the Internet, announced the artist this Thursday in the social networks.
+While the printed books and physical copies of CDs will not be until the end of the year, students will be able to hear the lyrics in the audio, starting from July 28, through the Internet, – said the artist this Thursday in the social networks.

 “I write poetry in recent years, and I’m happy to share them with you,” said the author of “Video Games” in a video recorded in Los Angeles.

-All proceeds from sales will be directed to the Navajo Water Project”, organization, solidarity in favor of indigenous peoples, new Mexico, Utah and Arizona,” assured the King.
+All proceeds from sales will be directed to the Navajo Water Project”, organization, solidarity in favor of indigenous peoples, new Mexico, Utah and Arizona,” he said to the King, whose name is Elizabeth Woolridge Grant.

-As I have suggested earlier, “Violet Bent Over Backwards the Grass” will drive “spoken word” (more read than sung) and takes on “Norman Fucking Rockwell” (2019), their sixth Studio album, which was nominated for a Grammy, and was included in the list of the best works of the year.
+As I have suggested earlier, “Violet Bent Over Backwards the Grass” will drive “spoken word” (more read than sung) and takes on “Norman Fucking Rockwell” (2019), their sixth Studio album in 7 years was nominated for a Grammy, and was included in the list of the best works of the year.

 “Lana Del Rey is the artist who determines the time.
 She is the Creator of myths and the author of the clairvoyant, which will be able to formulate and create the atmosphere, to the culture,” said Stewart Roberts, editor in chief of Simon & Schuster.